SEI2-jeddah/W08_D01_LAB_EasyNote/README.md

 $ mkdir config
 $ cd config
 ```
-Now, Create a new file database.config.js inside config folder -
+Now, Create a new file database.config.js inside config folder

-*note* create you're own collection in MongoDB first and then link it as appropriate
+*note* create youre own collection in MongoDB first and then link it as appropriate with the correct name

 Ex.
 ```bash